 The Position

-Waypoint Centre for Mental Health Care and Promeus Inc. are committed to building an intentionally inclusive environment that engages, supports, and empowers employment equity and diversity in the workplace and communities served.
-We welcome applications from women, racially visible individuals, people with disabilities, Indigenous peoples, and LGBTQ+ persons.
+Wellspring and Promeus Inc. are committed to building an intentionally inclusive environment that reflects the diversity of the communities we serve.
+We welcome applications from women, racialized persons, Indigenous peoples, people with disabilities, and LGBTQ+ individuals.

 Full time